kbroman/Paper_DataOrg/manuscript.md

 harmonizing the data later.

-_Use consistent codes for categorical variables._ For a categorical variable like *sex*, use a single common value for males (e.g. "`male`") and a single common value for females (e.g. "`female`").
+_Use consistent codes for categorical variables._ For a categorical variable like the sex of a mouse in a genetics study, use a single common value for males (e.g. "`male`") and a single common value for females (e.g. "`female`").
 Don't sometimes write "`M`", sometimes "`male`", and sometimes "`Male`".
 Pick one and stick to it.